Azure/azure-powershell/src/StorageMover/docs/Get-AzStorageMoverEndpoint.md

 ```

 ### -Name
-The name of the endpoint resource.
+The name of the Endpoint resource.

 ```yaml
 Type: System.String